-- The opportunity to gain hands-on experience with our HDI Core researchers and professionals in: Data Analytics; Research; Community; Policy Navigation & Strategic Communications
+- Gaining hands-on experience with our HDI Core researchers and professionals in: Data Analytics; Research; Community; Policy Navigation & Strategic Communications

-- The opportunity to support work that advances health equity in CT
+- Supporting work that advances health equity in CT

 Submit a resume, contact information for at least one academic or professional reference, and a brief cover letter to firstname.lastname@example.org.
 Review of applications will begin immediately and will continue until the position(s) are filled.